“Be kind. It really is important.” – Dr. David L. Walters

 Lots of things, including we old timers need to get the musical log out of our own eye before we criticize the youngsters… although our music was clearly better.

-But more importantly for believers, if you’re getting your theology from your songs, you’re courting disaster.
+But more importantly for believers, if you’re getting your theology exclusively from your songs, you’re courting disaster.
+Instead, be a Berean Christian.
 Read the Word, search it, study it, know it, and “hide it your heart.”
 Why hide it in your heart?

 That’s an allusion to a passage of scripture.
 Look it up!
 Then go back to singing, but not before.